Overview of Graves' Ophthalmopathy

 In GO, an unknown antigen (substance that triggers an immune response) activates lymphocytes (a type of white blood cell), which infiltrate extraocular muscle tissue and other orbital tissues, producing inflammation and causing the tissues to swell.
 The swollen eye muscles force the eyeball to bulge out of the bony orbit (i.e., eye socket).

 Graves' ophthalmopathy and Graves' disease are two separate conditions that run independent courses.
 GO may occur long before, at the same time as, or long after thyroid disease is diagnosed and treated.
-Although most patients with Graves' disease have Graves' ophthalmopathy, about 10% of patients with GO have normal thyroid function.
+Although most patients with Graves' disease have Graves' ophthalmopathy, about 10 percent of patients with GO have normal thyroid function.

 Progression of the disease usually stops on its own within a 2-year period and it rarely recurs.
 Mild symptoms may completely self-resolve, but treatment may be necessary to restore eyelid function, improve appearance, and correct vision.